-- 7.1 With the exception of those matters reserved to Member-level meetings or other specific provisions within this Constitution, the Strategic Director of Service Development and Integration shall be responsible for all matters within the remit of the following areas: - (a) Adult Social Care, including learning disabilities, care assessment and planning and intensive support - (b) Strategic Commissioning and Partnerships, including integration commissioning, community safety, adult safeguarding and civil protection - (c) Culture and Sport, including leisure, heritage and libraries - (d) Public Health, including the following (some of which are statutory responsibilities of the Director of Public Health): - (i) Developing and maintaining the Joint Strategic Needs Assessment for the Council. - (ii) Supporting and advising the Health and Wellbeing Board. - (iii) Developing and maintaining a Public Health Plan. - (iv) Meeting the Council's obligations for liaison with and support to the Health Protection Agency. - (v) Providing public health leadership, advice and information to the public as required by the Health Act 2006. - (vi) Preparing and publishing an annual report on public health in Barking and Dagenham.
+- 7.1 With the exception of those matters reserved to Member-level meetings or other specific provisions within this Constitution, the Strategic Director of Service Development and Integration shall be responsible for all matters within the remit of the following areas: - (a) Adult Social Care, including learning disabilities, care assessment and planning and intensive support - (b) Strategic Commissioning and Partnerships, including integration commissioning, community safety, adult safeguarding and civil protection - (c) Culture and Sport, including leisure, heritage and libraries - (d) Public Health, including the following (some of which are statutory responsibilities of the Director of Public Health): - (i) Developing and maintaining the Joint Strategic Needs Assessment for the Council. - (ii) Supporting and advising the Health and Wellbeing Board. - (iii) Developing and maintaining a Public Health Plan. - (iv) Meeting the Council's obligations for liaison with and support to the Health Protection Agency. - (v) Providing public health leadership, advice and information to the public as required by the Health Act 2006.

-- (vii) Discharging the responsibility for co-operation and joint working in relation to public health within Barking & Dagenham on behalf of the Council. - (viii) Discharging the responsibilities for social care research and information in relation to public health and well-being. - (ix) Overseeing the responsibilities of the Council for liaison with voluntary sector social care and health organisations. - Authorising Patient Group Directions in the exercise of the Council's new public health functions under the National Treatment Agency (Abolition) and the Health and Social Care Act 2012 (Consequential, Transitional and Saving Provisions) Order 2013. - 7.2 The Strategic Director of Service Development and Integration has also been designated as the Deputy Chief Executive.

-8. Strategic Director of Customer, Commercial and Service Delivery
+- (vi) Preparing and publishing an annual report on public health in Barking and Dagenham. - (vii) Discharging the responsibility for co-operation and joint working in relation to public health within Barking & Dagenham on behalf of the Council. - (viii) Discharging the responsibilities for social care research and information in relation to public health and well-being. - (ix) Overseeing the responsibilities of the Council for liaison with voluntary sector social care and health organisations. - (x) Authorising Patient Group Directions in the exercise of the Council's new public health functions under the National Treatment Agency (Abolition) and the Health and Social Care Act 2012 (Consequential, Transitional and Saving Provisions) Order 2013. - (e) Children's Social Care and Complex Needs, including children in care placements, children with disabilities and educational psychology. - (f) Education, Youth and Childcare, including school estate and admissions, the Adult College, early years, integrated youth services and engagement, school improvement and the appointment of parent governor representatives to the Children's Services Select Committee, in accordance with The Parent Governor Representatives (England) Regulations 2001. - (g) Children's Safeguarding, Early Intervention and Commissioning, including quality, safeguarding and reviews, traded services (with schools) and troubled families. - 7.2 The Strategic Director of Service Development and Integration is the statutory Director of Adult Social Services and Director of Children's Services, and has also been designated as the Deputy Chief Executive. - 8.
+Strategic Director of Customer, Commercial and Service Delivery - 8.1 With the exception of those matters reserved to Member-level meetings or other specific provisions within this Constitution, the Strategic Director of Customer, Commercial and Service Delivery shall be responsible for all matters within the remit of the following areas: - (a) Environmental services, waste management and recycling, grounds maintenance and road safety - (b) Parking services, street enforcement, highways, fleet and passenger transport, regulatory services (housing and licensing), street lighting and street trading; - (c) Housing and Neighbourhood functions, including allocations, landlord and tenancy services management, caretaking, housing repairs and maintenance, travellers, tenant participation and sheltered housing;

-- 8.1 With the exception of those matters reserved to Member-level meetings or other specific provisions within this Constitution, the Strategic Director of Customer, Commercial and Service Delivery shall be responsible for all matters within the remit of the following areas: - (a) Environmental services, waste management and recycling, grounds maintenance and road safety - (b) Parking services, street enforcement, highways, fleet and passenger transport, regulatory services (housing and licensing), street lighting and street trading; - (c) Housing and Neighbourhood functions, including allocations, landlord and tenancy services management, caretaking, housing repairs and maintenance, travellers, tenant participation and sheltered housing; - (d) Joint venture and service delivery arrangements with Elevate East London; - (e) Client responsibilities for Information technology (IT); - (f) Transactional HR services, including payroll and recruitment.
+- (d) Joint venture and service delivery arrangements with Elevate East London: - (e) Client responsibilities for Information technology (IT); - (f) Transactional HR services, including payroll and recruitment.